Though he now lives in Lithuania, Jeremey was born in the Netherlands and still remembers his home country fondly.

 Visit the Tuschinski Cinema House

-Not only is the giant and opulent Tuschinski cinema house one of Amsterdam’s favorite buildings, it is also one of the most beautiful movie theaters in the world.
+Not only is the giant and opulent Tuschinski cinema house one of Amsterdam’s favorite buildings, but it is also one of the most beautiful movie theaters in the world.

-Jewish tailor Abraham Icek Tuschinski, an immigrant from Poland, commissioned the building in 1921, with the determination to employ only the best people, ideas and materials in the construction.
-The facade and interior feature a successful blend of Art Deco, Neo-Gothic and Amsterdam School styles that reflected Tuschinski’s personal taste.
+Jewish tailor Abraham Icek Tuschinski, an immigrant from Poland, commissioned the building in 1921, with the determination to employ only the best people, ideas, and materials in the construction.
+The facade and interior feature a successful blend of Art Deco, Neo-Gothic, and Amsterdam School styles that reflected Tuschinski’s personal taste.